Bad Keyboard Advice from Programers

 Do You Touch Type?

-Good keybinding choices for Hunt-and-Peck are NOT good for touch-type, and vice versa.
+Good keyboard choices for non-touch-typers are NOT good for touch-type, and vice versa.

-If you Hunt-and-Peck, you really don't have lots problems, simply because your load is naturally low.
-But if you force yourself to type the amount that writers do, you'll get fatique, or Repetitive Strain Injury.
+If you no touch type, you really no have lots problems, simply because your load is naturally low.
+But if you force yourself to type the amount that writers do, you'll get hand pain in a few months.

 On the other hand, here's a example where touch-type creates a problem that Hunt-and-Peck wouldn't have.
 If you use Ctrl+x for copy, normally it's fine.
 But, if you have to do that 10 times more frequently, and using touch-typing method to type the x, you may get RSI.
 I did.
 This happened to me because we added a feature to ergoemacs-mode so that cut will cut current line if there is no selection, and i find it so convenient that i spontaneously started to use it for cutting entire blocks of text or deleting text by repeatedly pressing Ctrl+x.
 Because i touch-type, so i press the x by the weak 4th finger while right-hand holding down the Ctrl.
 Then, i got RSI symptoms, and eventually traced it to pressing x.
 (You can read a detailed account of this, at: The Roadmap to Completely Replace Emacs's Key System, Part 1)